-Toxic positivity is our student project in which we are trying to inform our closest people about the problem connected with the toxic positivity and negative effects of this cultural and psychological phenomenon.
+Toxic positivity is the subject of our student project, in which we are trying to inform the people closest to us about the problem connected with toxic positivity and the negative effects of this cultural and psychological phenomenon.

 What is toxic positivity?
 It’s a psychological term for people who are extremely positive.
-People who spread encouraging words even at times, where it is not needed or adequate.
-People that use Toxic positivity seemingly support you but in reality, they just trivialize your problems and undermine your emotions.
-Maybe you have experienced this too and just don’t know about it.
+People who spread encouraging words even when it is not needed or adequate.
+People use it seemingly to support you, but in reality they are just trivialising your problems and undermining your emotions.
+Maybe you have experienced this too and didn’t realise it.

 We have chosen this theme because we want people to know that not feeling well is okay.
-That pretending there isn’t any kind of problem is not good for your mental or physical health.
-When people experience toxic positivity it not only doesn’t help them with their current problems, but it can worsen their mental health.
-Emotion suppression can lead to problems like depression, comparing yourself with the others or feeling isolated.
+That pretending there isn’t a problem is not good for your mental or physical health.
+When people experience toxic positivity, not only does it not help them with their current issues, but it can worsen their mental health.
+Suppressing emotion can lead to depression, to comparing yourself with others, or to feeling isolated.

-The whole idea is about helping people understand that there is something like toxic positivity and it can affect us.
-You can choose one of these cards, pin it on the bottle (the best is a wine bottle) and give it to the person who shows certain signs of toxic positivity or who deals with negative emotions.
+The whole idea is about helping people understand that there’s something like toxic positivity and that it can affect us.
+You can choose one of these cards, pin it on a bottle (the best is a wine bottle), and give it to a person who exhibits certain signs of toxic positivity or who deals with negative emotions.

-We gave these bottles to friends and the experience was good.
-Thanks to this project we spent quite a lot of timeresearching and searching for the best critical visual solution that would talk instead of us about this kind of issue.
-While talking directly to people while giving them these cards, we wanted to figure out why they don’t want to talk or hear about problems.
-As a result it seems that people in general tend to like more to pretend that things are not so bad as they look and are afraid of accept the negativity in life.
+We gave these bottles to our friends and the experience was good.
+Thanks to this project, we spent quite a lot of time searching for the best critical visual solution that would speak for itself, instead of us doing the talking.
+While speaking directly to people while giving them these cards, we wanted to figure out why they don’t want to talk about or hear about problems.
+The result was that, in general, people rather prefer to pretend that things are not as bad as they look and are afraid of accepting the negativity in life.